charlespascoe/project-management-system/design/crc.md

 * Knows
   * Role Name
   * Permissions (application-defined string constants) that this role has
+* Does
+  * Formats the data to be sent to the client
 * Collaborators
   * Database
   * Schema